radius-project/docs/docs/content/getting-started/first-app/_index.md

 - Creates a port-forward from localhost to port 3000 inside the container so you can navigate to the app's frontend UI
 - Streams container logs to your terminal

-Access the application by opening [http://localhost:3000](http://localhost:3000) in a browser:
+Access the application by opening [http://localhost:3000](http://localhost:3000) in a browser.
+If you are using codespaces, you can get the demo app url from the ports tab in VsCode.

 <img src="./demo-screenshot.png" alt="Screenshot of the demo container" width=400>
 <br /><br />